-Dr. James A. Huston, a beloved former Lynchburg College dean, died on Thursday, March 9.
+Dr. James A. Huston, a beloved former University of Lynchburg dean, died on Thursday, March 9.

 Dr. Huston served as dean of the College and professor of history and international relations from 1972 to 1984, when he retired.
 A World War II Army veteran, he faithfully attended the annual Veterans Day service in Snidow Chapel along with his wife.
 Dr. Anne Marshall Huston, an emeritus professor of education.